Table of Contents

 Nature of Free Will

-- being able to have done otherwise had you wanted, chosen, or tried to?
+- Have done otherwise had you wanted, chosen, or tried to?

-- being able to have done otherwise under the same conditions?
+- Have done otherwise under the same conditions?

 View Nature of Free Will